 A compact bivy sack will keep you warmer than a roomy one but shouldn’t cramp your style.
 The bivy sacks listed here are all around 7 feet in length, giving you plenty of legroom.

 Even the heavyweight bivy sacks add just over a pound of weight to your bug-out bag.
 The most lightweight models weigh just a few ounces, making them suitable for anyone to carry.
-With their robust designs and technical fabric, there’s little to choose between them when it comes to durability.
+With their robust designs and technical fabric, there’s little to choose between them regarding durability.

 Having purchased a waterproof bivy sack, the last thing you want is to wake up damp because of the condensation accumulating inside.
 Breathable materials help reduce that humidity when it’s dry outside but, once fully zipped up, may fail to provide sufficient ventilation.